ViDvorak/ray-traced-renderer/src/rt004/doc/ProgDocumentation.md

 #### Point2D

 Represents point in 2 dimensional space with double precision.
-It wraps Vector2d and overrides operators such that, thay can interact only with only apropriate types.
-Function Equals and operators ==, != are overriden to use direct comparisson of values not pointer comparrison.
+It wraps Vector2d and overrides operators such that, they can interact only with only appropriate types.
+Function Equals and operators ==, != are overridden to use direct comparison of values not pointer comparison.

 Note: Vector2d is imported structure from OpenTK.Mathematics